Navajo Trail Trading Post

 What started as $2000 and a comic book collection in 1978 by MIT roommates Mike Dreese and John Brusger is now is a beloved source for music, movies, comics, and other pop-culture goods.
 Leading with a big nod to independent artists, you'll find everything from exclusive color vinyls to bobbleheads and every cheeky T-shirt in between.
 This spot is in the Garage (a small yet iconic indoor mall that's going through some big renovations), and the two Boston locations are Newbury Street and in Faneuil Hall.

-The massive collection within this fine antiques gallery is continuously changing.
-Antique, vintage and contemporary furniture, lighting fixtures, and designs, date as far back as the 17th century.
-Find reproductions by such notable artists as Karl Springer, Gary Dipasquale, and Robert Lee Morris.
-Open by appointment on weekends.
+The massive collection within this fine antique gallery is continuously changing.
+Originally established back in 1939 to furnish Broadway shows, today the business displays antique, vintage and contemporary furniture, lighting fixtures, and more.
+Items on display date as far back as the 17th century and represent a wide range of design styles and periods.
+Find reproductions by such notable artists as Karl Springer, Gary Dipasquale, and jewelry designer Robert Lee Morris.

 High-quality, handwoven Panama hats and tropical sportswear for men and women are the specialties here.